Power-Components/livewire-powergrid/.github/PULL_REQUEST_TEMPLATE.md

 # ⚡ PowerGrid ⚡ Pull Request

-Welcome and thank you for your interest in contributing to our project!
+Welcome and thank you for your interest in contributing to our project!.
+You must use this template to submit a Pull Request or it will not be accepted.

 💡 Please complete this template to submit a Pull Request, we cannot accept incomplete Pull Requests.